srstanic/srstanic.github.io/_posts/2017-03-30-rounded-border-button.md

 <script src="https://gist.github.com/srstanic/9637ef9a57d34546a9d7056082e8d45e.js"></script>

-The class is using [@IBDesignable and @IBInspectable](http://nshipster.com/ibinspectable-ibdesignable/) attributes to enable you to modify the border properties in the Interface Builder and see the results immediately without running the app.
+The class is using [@IBDesignable and @IBInspectable](http://nshipster.com/ibinspectable-ibdesignable/){:target="_blank"}<!-- markup clean_ --> attributes to enable you to modify the border properties in the Interface Builder and see the results immediately without running the app.

 <img src="/assets/rounded-border-button-ib-properties.png" style="width:100%;max-width:720px" title="Rounded Border Button IB Properties">